HillelCharbit/NLP-anomalydetector/README.md

 #### Evaluation

 To run the evaluation, use the notebook  `eval_pipeline.ipynb`.
-Therefore install all needed packages.
-Either you can create a new conda environment using the environment.yaml or you can install the package `chronos-forecasting` using your favorite package manager and then uninstalling it again.
-The uninstall keeps all packages but Chronos itself, as we are using the locally located code which contains the new normalization/tokenization classes.
-Finally, install the rest of the packages like gluonts, numpy etc. specified in the environment.yaml

 In the pipeline, specify what you want to use (either locally or pretrained, see the **Training** section how to use locally trained models).
 Also specify the device type (CPU or GPU) and the Tokenizer Class.
 All these parameters can be specified in the **Global Params** section.
 Lasty, just run all cells and the evaluation should start.
 You can see the progress as output of the last cell.
 The results are written into a csv file where each row represents a dataset and its computed metrics.

 #### Modified Code